amirandalibi/perception/README.md

 ## Contributing

 Contributions are welcome.
-Create a pull request to get statred.
+Create a pull request to get started.

 ## Issues